astronomer/docs/learn/cleanup-dag-tutorial.md

 :::danger

-Even when using `airflow db clean`, deleting data from the metadata database can be destroy important data.
-Read the [Warnings](#warnings) section carefully before implementing this tutorial DAG in any production Airflow environments.
+Even when using `airflow db clean`, deleting data from the metadata database can destroy important data.
+Read the [Warnings](#warnings) section carefully before implementing this tutorial DAG in any production Airflow environment.

 :::